How To Enable Multi-Factor Authentication (MFA) For Popular Email Clients

 It's recommended to set up multiple methods to ensure you always have a way to access your account.

-Outlook and Microsoft 365
+Outlook Web Access and Microsoft 365

 Microsoft refers to its MFA system as Two-Step Verification.
 Here's how to enable MFA: